bramwelt/CS46X/protocol.md

 # Actors

-The protocol involves six actors:
+The protocol involves five actors:

 *  Uploading Users (UUs): People that want to upload their PGP public key and associated identity to a public directory.